Menu

 Intent

 The music curriculum is based upon a foundation of developing essential knowledge, understanding and key skills which is built on year by year.
-The curriculum supports the children to explore and develop skills through a range of practical activities which encourage them to confidently take on the role of composer, performer and audience.
+The curriculum supports the children to explore and develop skills through a range of practical activities which encourage them to confidently take on the role of composer, performer, and audience member responding to music.

 Our school core values are interwoven through the music curriculum.
 Our pupils are actively encouraged to demonstrate leadership by having opportunities to help to lead whole school singing assemblies.
 Organisation skills are developed when children are required to work together in small groups to compose and perform a piece and there is a need for them to collaborate effectively as a small team, often with a ‘leader’ taking responsibility for ensuring that the group works together.
 A degree of resilience is expected and encouraged as the children need to overcome perhaps shyness or lack of confidence at performing to peers or a larger audience, and to accept that mistakes often need to be made and responded to along the route to the final piece of work.
 The children are encouraged to use their initiative to consider alternative ways of creating certain effects or how to convey different moods and feelings through perhaps deciding which instruments to select or which kinds of sounds would be appropriate to which themes.
 Within the music curriculum there are numerous opportunities for the children to develop their teamwork skills.
 Listening to others’ ideas, contributing their own, working as part of a group rather than individually and experiencing the effect of sharing skills and ideas together all help to create well-rounded individuals.